nbessi/antlion/README.rst

 Development
 -----------

-Antlion provide a Docker development that contains:
+Antlion provides a Docker development that contains:

 * An antlion service configured to run with gunicorn
-* A simple dummy flask service that return the request recieved
+* A simple dummy flask service that return the request received

 First install `Docker <https://docs.docker.com/engine/installation/>`_ with `Docker Compose <https://docs.docker.com/compose/install/>`_